 Love this neo traditional take on an American classic tattoo.
 The bright, vivid use of blue and red color is epic, working well in opposition to the stylized graffiti like script.
 Again, the clever use of negative space fashions balance and subtly expand the shading effects throughout the body art, while the eye itself is a cool color effect.

 This blue ring Octopus tattoo is unfinished but when complete will look fantastic.
 The colorful realism of the creature will be amplified by completing the thicker black outlines.
 This will provide clarity in the work and help focus the ancillary technical elements such as suckers and skin markings.

 A killer black line feature.
 It’s spare, but looks fresh on the skin through effective mini shade effects of hatches, hashes, and hybrid dot work shading.
 I also like the placement on the inner bicep, which spreads across the skin and allows the creation of a broader octopus tattoo.
 The thick, black slash of the eye is also an effective small detail.

 The single tribal piece of negative space in the center of this brilliant Octoskull combination is superb.
 It’s contrast effect against the brilliant fill colors and gray alt fill pattern stands out stylishly.
-The rest of the tattoo has an amazing array of detail, as both skull and creature have been cleverly etched in the realist style.
+The rest of the tattoo has an amazing array of detail found in the 50+ best tattoo ideas.
+Both skull and creature have been cleverly etched in the realist style.